 Most of the streaming services showing this tournament are region-locked.
-This means that you’ll need a VPN to use them abroad.
+This means that you’ll need a VPN to use them while traveling abroad.

 Unblocking geo-restricted services is easy, even if you’ve never used a Virtual Private Network (VPN) before.
-Follow the steps below to bypass regional restrictions and watch the 2019 Stanley Cup from anywhere:
+Follow the steps below to bypass regional restrictions and watch the 2020 Stanley Cup from anywhere.

 - Start by signing up for a VPN if you haven’t already.
-We recommend ExpressVPN although NordVPN and CyberGhost are two excellent, low-cost alternatives.
+We recommend ExpressVPN although NordVPN and Surfshark are two excellent, low-cost alternatives.

 - Next, download and install the software, taking care to get the right version for your operating system.